 Provides opportunity for in-depth study of a chosen area of Theater on a contract basis, under the direction of the supervising instructor.
+Students will complete 27 TBA hours as part of the class.

-THEATER 285 DIRECTED STUDY - (CSU) 1 UNIT
+THEATER 285 DIRECTED STUDY - (CSU) 2 UNITS

 Allows students to pursue directed study in Theater on a contract basis under the direction of a supervising instructor.
 Special studies will be undertaken with the guidance of weekly meetings.
 Topics or projects must be approved by the faculty member in charge.
+Students will complete 54 TBA hours as part of the class.

-THEATER 385 DIRECTED STUDY - (CSU) 1 UNIT
+THEATER 385 DIRECTED STUDY - (CSU) 3 UNITS

 Provides opportunity for in-depth study of a chosen area of theatre arts on a contract basis, under the direction of a supervising instructor.
+Students will complete 72 TBA hours as part of the class.